The LINGO LEXICON

 ________________

-The Children’s Booker Prize of £50,000 will be awarded annually to the best contemporary fiction, written in or translated into English and published in the UK and/or Ireland, for children aged 8 to 12 years old from 2027.
+The Prize will award £50,000 annually to the best contemporary fiction, written in or translated into English and published in the UK and/or Ireland, for Kids aged 8 to 12 years old from 2027.
+Also, each shortlisted author will receive.

 ________________